aimas/TuniErp-8.0/doc/reference/views.rst

         Makes the button ``invisible`` if the record is *not* in one of the listed states
     ``context``
-        merged into the view's context when performing the button's Odoo call ``confirm``
+        merged into the view's context when performing the button's TuniERP call ``confirm``
-        confirmation message to display (and for the user to accept) before performing the button's Odoo call
+        confirmation message to display (and for the user to accept) before performing the button's TuniERP call

     .. declared but unused: help